BiodiversityDataScienceCorp/2023_Group_3/README.md

 2. Hailey- Ailuropoda melanoleuca- Panda Bears
 Panda Bears try to keep their mountain forests healthy by spreading seeds in their droppings, which helps vegetation to thrive.
-Panda Bear can camouflauge.
+Panda Bear can camouflauge./

 3. Josie - Pycnopodia helianthoides